abemedia/go-don/README.md

 Parses MessagePack requests & encodes responses as MessagePack.
 Use the `msgpack` tag in your request & response structs.

+#### TOML

+MIME: `application/toml`

+Parses TOML requests & encodes responses as TOML.
+Use the `toml` tag in your request & response structs.

 ### Adding custom encoding

 Adding your own is easy.
 See [encoding/json/json.go](./encoding/json/json.go).